jacobjude/RU-ASniper/README.md

 # RU ASniper

-RU ASniper (Rutgers AutoSniper) is a convenient tool designed for Rutgers University students to automate the process of sniping course sections on WebReg.
-It eliminates the need for constant monitoring and manual registration by automatically enrolling students in their desired courses as soon as a spot becomes available.
+RU ASniper (short for Rutgers AutoSniper) is fast course sniper that is designed to automate the process of sniping course sections on WebReg for Rutgers students.
+It eliminates the need for constant monitoring and manual registration by automatically enrolling people in their desired courses as soon as a spot becomes available.

 ## Installation Instructions

 To get started with RU ASniper, follow these steps:

 1. Ensure you have Python 3.10 or greater installed on your system.
-You can download Python from the official website: https://www.python.org/downloads/
 2. Clone the RU ASniper repository to your local machine or download the source code.
 3. Navigate to the directory where you have saved RU ASniper.
 4. Run `start.bat` (Windows) or `start.sh` (Linux/MacOS).
 This will: